Decision Intelligence for Soil Load Mapping

 In most clean-in-place or stand-alone systems, once a circuit begins cleaning, soil removal starts instantaneously and progresses until time, temperature, mechanical action and chemical concentrations meet their respective specifications.
 During said removal, soil accumulates in the CIP wash solution and eventually reaches a maximum load, wherein a new step or recipe needs to be introduced.
 If a new step or recipe is not introduced, the accumulated soil can redeposit onto its original surfaces and thus become counterproductive.
 By monitoring soil load while a circuit cleans, a soil load map can be generated and then analyzed for identifying optimization opportunities.

-SLM and Hydri-SLM RT are informed methods for analyzing your current CIP programs and to provide insight into procedural changes relevant to reductions in time, temperature, and chemical concentration.
+SLM™ and Hydri-SLM RT™ is real-time soil load intelligence that tells you when clean is clean.
 By having a soil load map for each cleaning circuit throughout your CIP programs, optimization recommendations can be made in addition to understanding the comprehensive impact of change, including minimizing, or even eliminating current risks aligned to production schedules, processing equipment components, effluent, food safety and finished product quality.

 SLM™